 Example: Someone is using startingyourbusiness on Instagram, so I would have to choose a different handle, making it more difficult for customers to find me.

-Hopefully, you now have some name ideas for your repo company.
-Once you have this list narrowed down to just a few and researched that they are all available, start asking friends, family, and potential customers their thoughts to get feedback, and then pick your perfect repo company name!
+Hopefully, you now have some good name ideas on your shortlist for naming your personal trainer business.
+Once you have this list narrowed down to just a few and researched that they are all available, start asking friends, family, and potential customers their thoughts to get feedback, and then pick your perfect personal trainer business name!